KP1709/ColourInputDisplayer/README.md

 ## 🛠️ Features
 - Regex used to validate input against rules
-    - Is a length of 6
+    - Is a length of 3 or 6
     - Contains the accepted characters (0-9, a-f, A-F)
 - Able to add a colour to the list
 - Able to delete any colour in any place in the list